 The Stihl RMA 510 Shows Its Class in Our Push Mower Shootout

-Though Stihl has plans to release a self-propelled, battery-powered lawn mower later this year, for our Best Battery-Powered Lawn Mower Comparison Review we only had the pleasure of testing out the user-propelled version, the Stihl RMA 510.
+Though Stihl has plans to release a self-propelled, battery-powered lawn mower later this year, for our best electric lawn mowers article we only had the pleasure of testing out the user-propelled version, the Stihl RMA 510.
 Not only is the RMA 510 reasonably lightweight, but it also has the kind of feature set, cutting speed, and quiet operation that earns it a 2nd place finish in our battery-powered push mower testing.

 - Folds for easy vertical storage